schwemmecomics/schwemme-comics/content/comics/104/index.en.md

 Also at the table: Rio, who is studying veterinary medicine together with Bars, Olaf and Bibo.

 *This comic was drawn spontaneously, after I drew the first panel.
-I realised the original idea in the next comic.
+I realised the original idea in the next comic.*

----